All About High School Teachers

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Orchestra Teacher

 - Health Teacher

-In the United States, there were 1,018,700 jobs for High School Teacher in 2016.
+There were about 1,018,700 jobs for High School Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 76,800 new jobs for High School Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 79,500 job openings in this field each year.
+The BLS estimates 79,500 yearly job openings in this field.